 - Price parity between paid and received by farmers (Terms of Trade)

-Advantages of Agricultural Price Policy in India
+Agricultural Price Policy in India - Advantages

-- To maintain agricultural product price stability
+- It helps maintain agricultural product price stability.

-- Increase agricultural product output and exports.
+- It increases agricultural product output and exports.

-Disadvantages of Agricultural Price Policy in India
+Agricultural Price Policy - Disadvantages

 - In order to enhance farmers' revenue, the poor in the country must pay more.
 This technique will exacerbate the country's inefficient allocation problem.

 - Supporting farmers via higher prices is inefficient because it penalizes consumers by increasing costs.
 It also means that large growers will reap the greatest benefits.
-Even if they have gotten more than they require, small farmers continue to struggle.
+Even if they have got more than they require, small farmers continue to struggle.

 - Farmers employ a large amount of fertilizer to improve their production, but this causes problems for those who do not benefit from the increased production.

-FAQs on Agricultural Price Policy in India
+FAQs on Agricultural Price Policy

 Q.1.
-What is the necessity for an Agricultural Price Policy in India?
+What is Agricultural Price Policy?